 Since mid-2022, the default file format for ebooks is epub.
 You will be able to add it to your e-reader or book-reading app, regardless of which platform you use: Kobo, Google Play Books, Apple Books, Barnes & Noble Nook – and also Amazon Kindle.

 Yes, you should download epub to your Kindle or Kindle app, as mobi is no longer supported.

 Best sites with free public domain ebooks and audiobooks

 Project Gutenberg is a top destination for free ebooks on the web.
 It’s a first ebook initiative in the world, established by Michael S. Hart in 1971.

 Over 60 thousand publications were digitized by Project Gutenberg volunteers, so far.
 The books are available for download in several formats (as I said, epub is the most popular one), and you can also read the books online, in your internet browser.

 What’s more, over 100,000 free ebooks are available through Project Gutenberg’s partners and affiliates.

-Europeana offers access to millions of digitized items from European museums, libraries, and archives.
+Europeana is a digital platform that provides access to millions of digitized items from European cultural heritage collections.

 More than 2,000 European institutions across Europe contribute to the site, including the British Library and national libraries from many countries.